Darshan-Paradox/TheParadoxPost/client/src/blogs/physics/FourierTransformVectorSpace.svelte.md

 However, there is another way of thinking about the Taylor series, a more *abstract* way.

 Any <em data-tooltip="well-behaved">function</em> can be written as a **unique** Taylor Series.
 This also implies that every <em data-tooltip="well-behaved">function</em> is represented by its Taylor Series.
-Since every Taylor Series is a polynomial series, one series is different from the other due to the coefficients.
+Since every Taylor Series is a polynomial, one series differs due to the coefficients.
 Thus:

 "Every <em data-tooltip="well-behaved">function</em> is represented by an infinite list of its Taylor Coefficients."